Home

 One of the most common questions I get is about how to take royal jelly safely and properly.

-Well first of all, royal jelly is most commonly found in one of three forms - either a capsule/tablet, a powder or in its fresh, frozen natural state.
+First of all, royal jelly is most commonly found in one of three forms; - capsule, a powder or in its fresh, frozen natural state.

-As a holistic nutritionist, I always recommend that when starting out with any new supplement and especially products of the hive, you should start out with very small dose's to determine tolerance.
+As a holistic nutritionist, I always recommend that when starting out with any new supplement and especially products of the hive, you should start out with very small doses to determine tolerance and to avoid side effects.

 Capsules: Start with 1 cap per day for the first week.